defrag/defrag.github.com/_drafts/2023-03-27-a-structure-for-the-unstructured.md

 ---
 layout: page
-title:  "A structure for the unstructured.
-A different take on Clean Architecture for domain centric applications"
+title:  "Structure for the Unstructured.
+A Different Perspective on Clean Architecture for Domain-Centric Applications"
 date:   2023-03-27
-description:  "A structure for the unstructured.
-A different take on Clean Architecture for domain centric applications"
+description:  Sstructure for the Unstructured.
+A Different Perspective on Clean Architecture for Domain-Centric Applications"
 tags:
     - Domain Driven Design
     - Clean Architecture